 Passing the driving test at 17 opened up a whole new world to explore and plenty of trips to the Wales, Lakes and Scotland followed.
 Mark also has many years of kayak experience and found a passion for competitive Kayak Slalom, racing for one of the main UK clubs, Stafford and Stone slalom club, when he finished competitive slalom he was ranked 17th in the country.

 In 2003 he went to Nepal on the first commercial white water rafting expeditions with Equator Expeditions.
 He has a broad wealth of experience as an instructor and team member as well as having an abundance of life skills.
 He is a keen climber and has experienced walking and climbing in the UK, Europe and the Nepalees Himalayas with an exciting attempt on Annapurna 1.

 Mark has a long history with mountain rescue.

-In the UK he was a team member of Ogwen Valley Mountain Rescue Organisation As a trainee in October 2005 then as a full team member from 2006-2011.
+In the UK he was a team member of Ogwen Valley Mountain Rescue Organisation as a trainee in October 2005 and then as a full team member from 2006-2011.